igniteeng000/newbie/README.md

-# tribute to apj abdul kalam
+# tribute to APJ abdul kalam